ubirch/ubirch-protocol-python/docs/StepByStep.md

 4. `UBIRCH_PROTOCOL_TYPE_BIN` is the type-code of a standard binary message.
 Here is resolves to `x00`
 5. Send the created UPP to the Ubirch backend

-The codeblocks above will be executed successfully if you have run the Getting Started instructions for this device before.
-Otherwise you will be prompted with the Error
+You may be prompted with the Error:

 `ValueError: Signing Key is neither ed25519, nor ecdsa!
 It's: <class 'NoneType'>`